-Distribution: East of the Cascades crest in Washington; Washington south to Oregon.
+Distribution: Occurring east of the Cascades crest in central Washington; Washington to north-central Oregon.

 Conservation Status: Review Group 1 in Washington (WANHP)